ntoll/ntoll.github.io/article/vienna/index.md

 impression - not only because of the quality of the art, but because of the connection it made with us both.
-The "Spring" picture (shown above) of a young man "springing", or full of the "joys of spring", or even in "springtime" (?) both reminded us of Mary's late uncle David.
-David was well known for innocently disrobing at the earliest possible opportunity - although he didn't explicitly describe himself as a nudist - and the unselfconscious _joie de vivre_ of the painting reminded us both of David.
+The "Spring" picture (shown above) of a young man "springing", or full of the "joys of spring", or even in "springtime" (?) reminded us both of Mary's late uncle David.
+David was well known for innocently disrobing at the earliest possible opportunity - although he didn't explicitly describe himself as a nudist - and the unselfconscious _joie de vivre_ of the painting reminded us of David.
 It also led to jokes about the amount of Viennese sausage on display, and it being "not the Wurst painting in the gallery".